kingstonrichard/kingstonrichard.uk/input/posts/2018-10-25-the-innovation-group-so-far.md

 ---
-title: The innovation group so far
+Title: The innovation group so far
 tags:
   - Innovation Group
 RedirectFrom: